sybila/biodivine-sketchbook/project-docs/ARCHITECTURE.md

   - `main.ts` | The entry point for all JavaScript code.
 Later we'll probably want different entry points for different windows, but for now it's just a single file.
   - `aeon_events.ts` and `aeon_state.ts`| The front-end part of the event-based communication.
 The first one defines the event processing mechanisms in general, the second defines particular structure with event wrapper API.
   - `html/window.html` | The default HTML "wrapper" that is extended by individual windows.
 Later, we'll probably need to add other wrappers for things like dialog windows.
-  - `html/component-editor` | A directory with HTML files of self-contained components for sketch editor workflow.
+  - `html/component-editor` | A directory with HTML files of self-contained components for sketch editor workflows.
-  - `html/component-analysis` | A directory with HTML files of self-contained components for analysis workflow.
+  - `html/component-analysis` | A directory with HTML files of self-contained components for analysis workflows.
   - `html/util` | A directory with various (TypeScript) utilities, data interfaces, and so on.
   - `html` | Other HTML content goes here.
 For now, this includes various windows.
   - `assets` | Any images/icons/whatever.